PennockTech/fingerd/examples/FreeBSD.md

 Jail.
 This works well for FreeBSD where Jails provide _isolation_, not new _namespaces_ for userids.
 In a Linux container setup with user namespaces, this would be an issue.

+We have no user passwd system inside the Jail, so we are specifying the uid:gid manually in this approach; note that FreeBSD has 32-bit uids but `nobody` is `65534`, so on FreeBSD `-2:-2` is _not_ the correct specification.
+We use `65534:65534`.

 ### A Variation